c3lang/c3-web/src/content/docs/references/docs/optionals.md

 ### What is an Optional?

-Optionals in C3 act like a tagged union of either the `value` **or** `fault`, you can access either.
+Optionals in C3 act like a tagged union of either the `value` **or** `fault`.
+When the `value` is present there is no `fault`, when `value` is missing we can check the `fault` to see the reason for that.
+This is an alternative to error codes in C.

 Similar to a "Result" type in other languages, you can retrieve the underlying `fault` test against it and switch over different cases of it.

-Optionals can also be used in a more lightweight way, to detect `value` is present or not.
+Optionals can also be used in a more lightweight way, to detect if `value` is present or not.
 This is an alternative way of handling data which might otherwise be `null` in C.

 Create an Optional from an existing type by appending `!` to that type.
 ```c3